with-context-engine/repository-factory-docs/index.md

 ## Solution Architecture

 I will be referring to this diagram frequently during the documentation of this repo.
 It is meant to be an example of how all these components working together can form the basics behind a modern ML application prototype.
+This repository is able to customize itself 6 different ways, resulting in a single repo that can spawn 6 versions of itself to fulfill needs on each end of the solution.